coin-or/coin-or.github.io/pages/user/user_introduction.md

-After installation, you will also need to add `/path/to/install/dir/bin` to your `PATH` variable in your `.bashrc` and also add `/path/to/install/dir/lib` to your `DYLD_LIBRARY_PATH` if you want to link to COIN libraries.
+After installation, you will also need to add `/path/to/install/dir/bin` to your `PATH` variable in your `.bashrc` and also add `/path/to/install/dir/lib` to your `DYLD_LIBRARY_PATH` if you want to link to COIN-OR libraries.
 You can add the following lines to your `.bashrc`.

 ```